 To install your Duplicator package to your new host:

-- In cPanel, upload your site backup file and installer file to your root directory.
+- In cPanel, upload your site backup and installer files to your root directory.

 - Navigate to domain.com/installer.php, where “domain.com” is your domain name.
 You’ll see the duplicator installation wizard.

-- Enter your database name, then your username and password that you just created (Host can stay as “localhost”).
+- Enter your database name, then your username and password you created (Host can stay as “localhost”).